 5.3 Specific Requirements of EU Qualified Electronic Ledgers

-The specific legal requirements on electronic ledgers as given in the eIDAS 2 regulation [1] are as follows
+The specific legal requirements on electronic ledgers as given in the eIDAS 2 regulation [i.1] are as follows:

-Article 3 (53) 'electronic ledger' means a sequence of electronic data records, ensuring their integrity and the accuracy of their chronological ordering; Article 45i: Requirements for qualified electronic ledgers
+Article 3 (53) 'electronic ledger' means a sequence of electronic data records, ensuring their integrity and the accuracy of their chronological ordering; Article 45i: Requirements for qualified electronic ledgers.

 It is also required for Qualified electronic ledgers that:

-(a) they are created and managed by one or more qualified trust service provider or providers;
+a) they are created and managed by one or more qualified trust service provider or providers;

-(b) they establish the origin of data records in the ledger;
+b) they establish the origin of data records in the ledger;

-(c) they ensure the unique sequential chronological ordering of data records in the ledger ;
+c) they ensure the unique sequential chronological ordering of data records in the ledger ;

-(d) they record data in such a way that any subsequent change to the data is immediately detectable, ensuring their integrity over time.
+d) they record data in such a way that any subsequent change to the data is immediately detectable, ensuring their integrity over time.

-2. Implementing acts are required 12 months after eIDAS 2 [i.1] comes into force establishing a list of reference standards and when necessary, establish specifications and procedures for the requirements laid down in paragraph 1 (above).
+Implementing acts are required 12 months after eIDAS 2 [i.1] comes into force establishing a list of reference standards and when necessary, establish specifications and procedures for the requirements laid down in point 1).

 5.4 Governance and Audit Requirements